TheSoftwareDesignLab/CoverageAnalyzer/README.md

 14. ``totalHotMethods`` Total number of methods that were called the most (Hot methods)

-15. ``crashTraces`` List of application traces tagged with 'System.err' found in the logcat file
+15. ``errorTraces`` List of traces of the application under analysis that are tagged with 'System.err' found in the logcat file

-16. ``totalCrashTraces`` Total number of crashes tagged with 'System.err'
+16. ``totalErrorTraces`` Total number of traces tagged with 'System.err' found

-17. ``runtimeCrashTraces`` List of application traces tagged with 'AndroidRuntime' found in the logcat file
+17. ``runtimeErrorTraces`` List of traces of the application under analysis that are tagged with 'AndroidRuntime' found in the logcat file

-18. ``totalRuntimeCrashTraces`` Total Number of crashes tagged with 'AndroidRuntime'
+18. ``totalRuntimeErrorTraces`` Total Number of traces tagged with 'AndroidRuntime' found

-19. ``uniqueCrashes`` List of unique traces found in the logcat file.
-Both tagged with 'System.err' and 'AndroidRuntime'
+19. ``uniqueTraces`` List of unique traces of the application under analysis that were tagged with 'System.err' or 'AndroidRuntime' found in the logcat file

-20. ``totalUniqueCrashes`` Total number of unique crashes found in the logcat file
+20. ``totalUniqueTraces`` Total number of unique traces found in the logcat file